UPDATED: APRIL 14, 2023 | 2 MIN READ

 A Health Savings Account (HSA) is a great option for people who don’t visit the doctor regularly.
 It allows you to save up with pre-tax contributions that you only use if needed.
 The cheapest plan is from Ambetter from Magnolia Health, called Ambetter Essential Care 2 HSA, at $448 monthly.

-Cheapest HMO/PPO/POS health insurance plans in Mississippi
+Cheapest HMO/PPO/POS health insurance plans

 Mississippi health insurance Marketplace offers only health maintenance organization (HMO) programs.
 It would help if you stayed within your provider network to have services covered, except in emergencies.
 Constant Care Silver 2 from Molina Healthcare is the cheapest at $463 monthly.